-A Qualifying Facility (QF) is a special kind of renewable energy interconnection for systems that are larger than 10 kW (dc).
+A Qualifying Facility (QF) is a special kind of renewable energy interconnection.
 There is no limit to the size of QF system, but its overall system capacity may not exceed the load at the location where it is installed.

 QF systems are a bit different from net metering systems in that with a QF there is no “banking” of excess energy your system generates.
 You are either using the energy at your location or sending it back to the grid.

 Compensation for QF systems is handled through our power supplier, Prairie Power, Inc (PPI).
-If your system is between 10 kW and 100 kW, you will have the ability to choose whether you want to sell back energy to PPI.
+If your system is 100 kW or smaller, you will have the ability to choose whether you want to sell back energy to PPI.
 If the system is larger than 100 kW, you must agree to sell back your excess energy.
-To do that, PPI will install special metering equipment (estimated cost of $5,500), and charge a monthly monitoring fee of around $80.
+To do that, PPI will install special metering equipment (estimated cost of $8,600), and charge a monthly monitoring fee of around $80.

 The following steps will guide you through the approval process for a QF installation.

 Contact us at 800-824-5102 or email@example.com to let us know you’re interested in a system.

 Provide us with the following information:

 One-line diagram of your system (QF one-line sample)